 Put masking or painters tape on mirrors and glass

 Robinson says taping won’t prevent breaks during transport, “but it will help to absorb shocks and can keep the glass in the frame if a mirror does accidentally smash, keeping the rest of your items safe.”
 It makes for easier and safer clean-up, too.

 Take photos of your electronic set up

 Robinson says, “Before unplugging your electronics (television, Wi-Fi router, computer), take a photo of how the cables are plugged in.
 When it comes to setting up your electronics in your new place, you’ll be able to refer to the photos rather than having to use the instruction manual (which, let’s be honest, most people tend to lose).”
 While you’re taking photos, why not do a photo inventory of the rest of your stuff before you move?
 Here are 16 other things all smart homeowners should be doing.

 Pack clothing on hangers and put in a bag

 Packing up your closet, especially the hung clothes, can be a chore.
 Just think of all the skirts, blazers, and dresses you have to remove from their hangers then re-hang when you get to your new place.
-To make things easier, follow Robinson's suggestion: "Simply take the clothes off the rack still on the hanger and place them in a bag with the hanger sticking out of the end.
-Once you've packed as many clothes in the bag as you can, simply tie all the hangers together and pack the bag away."
-(Note: You won't be able to fit as many clothes with hangers in the bag as you could without them.)
+To make things easier, follow one of Robinson’s best packing tips for moving: “Simply take the clothes off the rack still on the hanger and place them in a bag with the hanger sticking out of the end.
+Once you’ve packed as many clothes in the bag as you can, simply tie all the hangers together and pack the bag away.”
+(Note: You won’t be able to fit as many clothes with hangers in the bag as you could without them.)
 Once you arrive at your new place, untie the hangers, and hang them on the rod.
 Done!